yerinsmgmt/markdowns/files.md

 Applying for the AI Engineer role.

+I'm Yerins Abraham.
 I build autonomous agents trusted to touch real transactions, with a human pulled in only where the risk calls for it.
 That is the same problem your posting describes for sourcing, quoting and order matching, and it is what I have spent the most time on: a risk-tiered policy that decides what an agent